wp-plugins/simple-ads-manager/readme.txt

 * Outputting ads as shortcodes in any place of single post/page content
 * Outputting ads in any place of theme template using `drawAdsPlace` function
 * Automatic outputting ads in single post/page if allowed
-* Customized limitation of displaying advertisements by types of page
+* Customizable limitation of displaying advertisements by types of page
-* Customized limitation of displaying advertisements on single post page by post ID (IDs)
+* Customizable limitation of displaying advertisements on single post page by post ID (IDs)
-* Customized limitation of displaying advertisements on single post page or category archive page by category (categories)
+* Customizable limitation of displaying advertisements on single post page or category archive page by category (categories)
-* Customized limitation of displaying advertisements on single post page or author archive page by author (authors)
+* Customizable limitation of displaying advertisements on single post page or author archive page by author (authors)
 * Schedule of displaying each advertisment if allowed
+* Customizable limitation of displaying advertisements by hits
+* Customizable limitation of displaying advertisements by clicks
 * Statistics of hits
 * Statistics of clicks (your own advertisment image mode)
+* Customizable accuracy of bots and crawlers detection
+* Counting revenue from ads placement, display ads and clicks on advertisements

 = Available languages =
 * English